paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-07-18-the_architecture_of_brasilia.md

 ***

-No city can compare itself against Brasília's unique landscape, the result of three men with a strong vision.
-Built to announce Brazil's arrival on the world stage, Niemeyer's buildings gave the country an unmistakable voice with which to do it.
+No city can compare itself against Brasília’s unique landscape, the result of three men with a strong vision.
+Built to announce Brazil’s arrival on the world stage, Niemeyer’s buildings gave the country an unmistakable voice with which to do it.

 Niemeyer is now 103 and still relied upon by the city for many of their key architectural projects.
 Yet upon his passing, it would seem he has left ample documentation on how to design the buildings of its future.